KiraYamato94/LasMonjas/README.md

 - When playing Hide and Seek, custom skeld has a 50% chance of being loaded if Skeld is selected as the game map
 - Hypnotist's traps now turn the player's camera upside down
 - Horse mode removed for now

-Known issue: Custom hats and visor don't have the sprite on the wardrobe but work anyway

 **Version 3.0.3 (18th November 2022)**